Meltwater acquires Oxford Uni spin-out Wrapidity to add AI to media monitoring capabilities

 I also understand Georg Gottlob, Wrapidity’s scientific head, has joined Meltwater’s advisory board and remains Professor at the Oxford University Department of Computer Science and Professor at Vienna University.

-Leon Shpilsky, Wrapidity’s CEO, initially planned to join Meltwater, but has since left amicably to take up a position in business development for Oxford Sciences Innovation, Oxford University’s tech transfer and venture arm.
+Leon Shpilsky, Wrapidity’s CEO, initially planned to join Meltwater, but has since left amicably to take up a position in business development for Oxford Sciences Innovation PLC, an independent fund aimed at Oxford University spin-outs.

 Meanwhile, the acquisition of Wrapidity comes just a few weeks after Meltwater raised $60 million in debt funding from Silicon Valley Bank, and Vector Capital, money it pegged for “strategic acquisitions”.
 At the time, founder and CEO Jorn Lyseggen talked up the potential to beef up the company’s data science, machine learning, and natural language processing capabilities by acquiring startups in the space that have “proven technology”.